wbamberg/idl-reference/docs/nsIAccessibleTable.md

 Return a boolean value indicating whether the specified column is
 selected, i.e. all cells within the column are selected.

-@param  columnIndex  [in] the column index to determine if it's selected

 #### Parameters ####